 - You need to identify what overall profit is required by the organizers of the event and if there is a gap between the likely profit and the required profit, you need to identify simple (but realistic) changes to the marketing mix elements that may generate increased profitability.

 - If there is still a financial gap, you should then look to identify a revised approach to both their promotional approach and other marketing strategy initiatives, as well as other potential income generating ideas.

-- Finally, summarize your overall strategic recommendations and how your approach will impact the bottom-line of the event (using the spreadsheet).
+- Finally, summarize your overall strategic recommendations and how your approach will impact the bottom-line of the event (using the spreadsheet or other financial forecasts).